joalcip/joalcip/README.md

 ## The Destination: What would democratic AI look like in 2030?

+We expect the world will look quite different in 2030.
+But here are three pillars we think are necessary for democratic AI, and provide especially fertile opportunities for experimentation, advocacy, and research.

+This list is by no means exhaustive.
+Instead, in the spirit of democratic collaboration, we thought it was important to have a point of view and stake out a perspective where others may disagree.

+1. Our capacity for collective intelligence begins to keep pace with progress in artificial intelligence.
+We use AI to improve our systems for deliberation, translation, facilitation, and preference elicitation; We expand this to improve interactions within and between institutions, as well as between institutions and individuals.
+Impact: We’ll be much better at understanding and actualizing collective preferences.

+3. Important AI systems are governed by feedback loops of collective input.
+We have built the infrastructure to inclusively gather, parse, and incorporate public input on complex questions surrounding AI.
+This includes responsively building AI systems to target real community needs, and enabling responsive opt-out of AI systems.
+Impact: Collective preferences directly inform any high-impact systems.

+5. High-impact sites of AI development are (re)structured to optimize for the collective interest.
+The core material inputs to AI (data and compute) are governed non-monopolistically.
+Sites of development and deployment, whether open source movements, corporations, startups, or government agencies, are subject to checks and balances to mitigate against power centralization.
+Impact: We’re not just gathering collective input, we’ve shifted incentives and built institutional capacity to actually compel action based on the public interest.

+We also want there to be a variety of models that all sorts of people can use safely, opt-out guarantees for users, and strong data protection rules — not to mention many positive use-cases for AI.
+But these three achievements would massively change the political economy of AI, and they form a foundation for our vision.

 <a name="priorities-2024"> </a>
 ## The Journey: What are our priorities for 2024